kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     /*
      * Called by insert(Key key, const Value& value) to determine if key exits or not.

-     * Recursive method that searches the tree for key.
-It splits 4-nodes as they are encountered.
-If key is not found, it terminates at the leaf node where key should be inserted and returns
-     * the pair {true, pnode_where_key_found}; otherwise, it returns {false, pnode_leaf_where_key_should_be_inserted}.

      * Precondition: pnode is never nullptr.
-     * Returns pair<bool, const Node *>, where first indicates if key already exists or not, and second is the node where it exists, if first was true, and if first was false,
+     *
+     * Purpose: Recursive method that searches the tree for input key.
+A it searches, it splits 4-nodes as they are encountered.
+If key is not found, it terminates at
-     * second is the leaf into which key and value should be inserted.
+     * the leaf node where the key should now be inserted and returns the pair {false, pnode_leaf_where_key_should_be_inserted}.
+If key was found, it returns the pair
+     * {true, pnode_where_key_found}.
      */
     template<class Key, class Value> std::pair<bool, typename tree234<Key, Value>::Node *>  tree234<Key, Value>::split_find(Node *pnode, Key key) noexcept
     {